MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cli.md

 ## Promoting Updates

-Once you've tested an update against a specific deployment (e.g. `Staging`), and you want to promote it "downstream" (e.g. dev->staging, staging->production), you can use the following command to copy the release from one deployment to another:
+Once you've tested an update against a specific deployment (for example, `Staging`), and you want to promote it "downstream" (for example, dev->staging, staging->production), you can use the following command to copy the release from one deployment to another:

 ```NA
 appcenter codepush promote -a <ownerName>/<appName> -s <sourceDeploymentName> -d <destDeploymentName>